Redcart/Introduction_Deep_Learning/README.md

 This repository intends to introduce to some basic understanding of deep learning.
 The code is written in Python using Keras API through TensorFlow as backend.

-##Data
+## Data

 In this project we use different kinds of sources of data:
--Hand-written digits from MNIST
+- Hand-written digits from MNIST
--Clothes images from MNIST Fashion
+- Clothes images from MNIST Fashion

 All datasets are in the following shape: (n_samples, n_heigth, n_width, n_channels) In the case of greyscale images (0 ==> white, 255 ==> black; inverse of the initial scale), n_channels will be equal to one.

-##Models
+## Models

 Our goal is to create machine learning algorithms in order to predict for any image to which class it belongs.
 Thus, we deal with a classification task in the field of computer vision.
 That is why, we will focus mainly on Convolutionnal Neural Networks (CNN).
 We will basically use three kinds of layers: